CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 # uWSGI

-In this section, we will be using `uWSGI` to run the app for us, in this way, we can run it in multiple threads within multiple processes.
+In this section, we will be using `uWSGI` to run the app for us, in this way, we can run our app in multiple threads within multiple processes.
 It also allow us to log more easily.
 More details on `uWSGI` can be found [here](https://uwsgi-docs.readthedocs.io/en/latest/).

 First, we define a `uWSGI` service in the system by: